ccp257/AAE4011_GR/README.md

 ## Limitations and Future Work

-One limitation of this project is that evaluation was mainly qualitative rather than fully quantitative.
-We inspected annotated outputs and detection plots, but we did not compute full metrics such as precision, recall, or F1 score for long videos due to the lack of complete frame-by-frame ground truth.
+One of the main limitations of this project is that our evaluation was mostly qualitative rather than fully quantitative.
+In practice, we inspected the annotated outputs and the detection plots to judge whether the system was behaving reasonably, but metrics such as precision, recall, or F1 score were not calculated for full-length test videos, mainly because we did not have complete frame-by-frame ground truth annotations for those videos.
+By that, although we were able to see whether the system appeared to work properly, it was still difficult to compare model settings in a fully objective manner.

-Another limitation is that the counting result depends heavily on tracking.
-Since the system counts unique IDs produced by ByteTrack, small differences in detections may affect the final meteor count.
+Another limitation is that our counting result depends quite heavily on tracking, since the system uses ByteTrack to assign unique IDs across frames rather than simply counting raw detections.
+The counting workflow is built on YOLOv8 detection together with tracker="bytetrack.yaml" and unique ID accumulation, so even small differences in detections may eventually affect the final count, meaning that although the system is practical, it is not completely immune to small variations in confidence, tracking association, or hardware-related numerical differences.

-We also did not implement **Zenithal Hourly Rate (ZHR)** estimation, even though it was mentioned in the original proposal.
-Adding this feature would make the system more useful for actual meteor observation analysis, not just detection demonstration.
+We also did not implement the Zenithal Hourly Rate estimation, even though it was mentioned in our original project proposal as part of the intended output.
+Yet, as the project progress our focus has shifted to building and validating the core meteor detection and counting pipeline, as discussed earlier, the counting result of our system still depends heavily on factors such as confidence threshold selection, ByteTrack-based ID assignment, and the hardware used for training and inference, all of which may slightly affect the final meteor count one way or another.
+Aside from that, given that our evaluation on long videos was mainly qualitative, we considered that implementing ZHR at this stage although would make the system appear more complete, but the resulting astronomical metric would still be built upon counting outputs that were not yet validated rigorously enough.
+Therefore, we have decided to prioritize the making of detecting tracking, counting, and visualization pipeline work, and leave ZHR estimation as a more suitable extension for another time.

 Possible future improvements include:
 - Building a properly annotated long-video evaluation set